FOLLOW US

 Healthcare in the Falkland Islands

-The Falkland Islands has a good, modern hospital in Stanley with medical and dental staff.
+The Falkland Islands has a modern hospital in Stanley with medical and dental staff.
 There is no resident qualified optician.
 You may need to be medically evacuated to Chile or Uruguay for more complex treatments.

 You can access free medical care in the Falkland Islands through the UK-Falkland Islands Reciprocal Healthcare Agreement, which covers: